djbpitt/plot/bezier/README.md

 * Romain, François.
 “Smooth a Svg path with functional programming.” <https://medium.com/@francoisromain/smooth-a-svg-path-with-functional-programming-1b9876b8bf7e>
 * “The cubic Bézier curve commands.” *SVG 1.1 (Second edition) – 16 August 2011*, §8.3.6. <https://www.w3.org/TR/2011/REC-SVG11-20110816/paths.html#PathDataCubicBezierCommands>

-See also the Wikipedia entry about Bézier curves at <https://en.wikipedia.org/wiki/B%C3%A9zier_curve#Linear_B%C3%A9zier_curves>.
+See also the Wikipedia entry about Bézier curves, and the links at the bottom to external tutorials and other information, at <https://en.wikipedia.org/wiki/B%C3%A9zier_curve#Linear_B%C3%A9zier_curves>.